-Brickyard Plantation and The Colonnade, hereafter Brickyard/Colonnade, are adjacent, developer-designed neighborhoods located in the southern portion of the study area, to the west of SC 41 and north of US 17 (Figure 9).
+Brickyard Plantation and The Colonnade, hereafter Brickyard/Colonnade, are adjacent, developer-designed neighborhoods located in the southern portion of the study area, to the west of SC 41 and north of US 17 (Figure).
 These neighborhoods, together totaling 537 acres but not connected via internal roadway, can be accessed via Brickyard Parkway from US 17 and via Colonnade Drive from SC 41.
 The neighborhoods are made up of suburban single-family homes.
 There are sub-areas within the neighborhoods, each with its own price range and style of living.
 Private recreational facilities include a fitness center, tennis courts, a clubhouse, basketball court and access to Horlbeck Creek.
 There also are private walking/jogging trails and two swimming pools.
 Substantial forested buffers are present adjacent to residential portions of these communities, along existing SC 41 and north of commercial properties along US 17, also considered part of Brickyard/Colonnade.

-Both build alternatives associated with the Project would change the existing two-lane SC 41 in the vicinity of Brickyard/Colonnade, surrounding the entrance to The Colonnade, to a five-lane roadway with a center raised island or two-way left-turn lane.
-Either build alternative would also result in widening of portions of

-US 17 and Brickyard Parkway surrounding the entrance to Brickyard Plantation to facilitate turning movements to and from US 17.
-These changes associated with the Project would require a total of approximately 1.2 acre from parcels associated with Brickyard/Colonnade.
+Alternatives 1 and 7A would change the existing two-lane SC 41 in the vicinity of Brickyard/Colonnade, surrounding the entrance to The Colonnade, to a five-lane roadway with a center raised island or two-way left-turn lane.
+Either of these alternatives would also result in widening of portions of US 17 and Brickyard Parkway surrounding the entrance to Brickyard Plantation to facilitate turning movements to and from US 17.
+These changes associated with the Project would require a total of approximately 1.2 acres from parcels associated with Brickyard/Colonnade.
 This would result in more expansive roadways closer to these neighborhoods than the existing roadways.
+The Compromise Alternative would change SC 41 into a three-lane roadway.
+Like Alternative 1 and 7A, the Compromise Alternative would require portions of US 17 to be widened to facilitate turning lanes requiring approximately 1.0 acres of Brickyard/Colonnade parcel land.

-In addition to the impacts shared across the study area, as discussed in Section 4.1, Brickyard/ Colonnade would experience specific impacts to community resources.
+In addition to the impacts shared across the study area, as discussed in Section 4.1, Brickyard/Colonnade would experience specific impacts to community resources.
 These impacts would be permanent and minor, as discussed in the following sections.
 Appendix A presents acreage impacts to individual parcels by build alternative.

-Both of the build alternatives would affect small portions of 10 POA-owned parcels or parcels indicated as undevelopable in the Charleston County parcel data, together totaling in their entirety 27.2 acres.
+Alternatives 1 and 7A would affect small portions of 10 POA-owned parcels or parcels indicated as undevelopable in the Charleston County parcel data, together totaling in their entirety 27.2 acres.
 These parcels currently function as relatively wide vegetative buffers between residential portions of the community and SC 41 or are associated with the entrance to the Brickyard Plantation community from US 17.
 Affected portions of these parcels total 1.2 acres, and individual parcels are affected by less than 0.3 acre.
+The Compromise Alternative would affect small portions of eight POA-owned parcels or parcels indicated as undevelopable in the Charleston County parcel data, together totaling in their entirety 59.7 acres.
+Affected portions of these parcels total 1.0 acres, and individual parcels are affected by an average of 0.1 acre.
 Impacts to these parcels associated with the Project are expected to be permanent and minor due to the maintenance of the majority of these parcels, which would allow their continued use as forested buffers.